 We're eager to help you along your journey.
 Please provide some information about yourself, and we'll be in touch shortly.

 The Doctor of Ministry from Ashland is a terminal degree (32 semester hours + a project) for men and women whose vocation and calling is ministry.
 It is specifically designed for the individual who seeks to improve practical expertise, explore the concerns of their own ministry setting, and challenge both heart and mind.
 The Doctor of Ministry degree is affordable and accessible to persons in full-time ministry.
 This program will allow you to improve practical expertise beyond your MDIV or equivalent degree.
-Cohorts include Transformational Leadership, Spiritual Formation, Black Church Studies, Chaplaincy and Independent Design.
+Cohorts include Transformational Leadership, Black Church Studies, Chaplaincy and Independent Design.

 *Students not having the M.Div. but who do hold a master’s degree in another theological degree program may qualify by taking pre-doctor of ministry courses.